intel/dps-for-iot/doc/Message-Protocol.md

 *port* and *seq-num* are mandatory in the *unprotected* section.

-In a regular subscription message, *sub-flags*, *mesh-id*, *needs* and *interests* are mandatory in the *protected* section.
+Additionally, in a regular subscription message, *sub-flags*, *mesh-id*, *needs* and *interests* are mandatory in the *unprotected* section.
 In an unlink subscription message those fields shall be absent.

 ## Acknowledgement message